JanssenProject/jans/docs/contribute/development.md

 ## Run Integration Tests with a Janssen Server VM

-In this guide, we will look at steps to run the Janssen integration test suite against a locally installed Janssen server on the developer machine.
+In this guide, we will look at steps to run the Janssen integration test suite against an installed Janssen Server.

 ### Component Setup

+Instructions in this guide can be used if Janssen Server is installed on a VM.
+Either locally on developer workstation itself(as shown below) or on a remote cloud VM.

 ![Component Diagram](../assets/image-run-integration-test-from-workspace-06122022.png)